LukeZGD/Legacy-iOS-Kit/README.md

 - When the prerequisites are met, usage should be straightforward:
 1. [Download](https://github.com/LukeZGD/32bit-OTA-Downgrader/archive/master.zip) or `git clone` this repo
 2. Open Terminal, cd to the directory where the scripts are located (example: `cd /home/user/32bit-OTA-Downgrader`)
-3. Run `chmod +x install.sh downgrader.sh`
+3. Run `chmod +x restore.sh`
-4. Run `./install.sh`
+4. Run `./restore.sh`
-5. Run `./downgrader.sh`
-6. Select option to be used (8.4.1/6.1.3 downgrade or just enter pwnDFU mode)
+5. Select option to be used (8.4.1/6.1.3 downgrade or just enter pwnDFU mode)
 6. Follow instructions

 ### Tools used by this script: